To Access Edulog Parent Portal-please click the image below:

 Athletic Equipment & Instruments

 No athletic equipment is allowed on the school bus.
 No band instruments allowed unless they can be held in the student’s lap.

 If a student lives out of district they may ride a bus to an existing stop in the district of the school they attend.
 If the in district student that is assigned to that stop stops riding the bus, the stop will be removed from the route and the out of district student is removed from the bus.

 The Rockingham County Schools Activity Buses are a vital part of the success of the athletic departments along with the cultural enrichment for the whole student body.
 The consistent reliability combined with accessibility, provides all students and staff a means of safe and efficient travel.

-Rockingham County Schools uses a web based program, EveryInfo.
+Rockingham County Schools uses a web based program, DataMark.
 The schools submit their request for a bus online.
 The request is then filled by the Transportation Department.
-The school can then print out a trip sheet that allows then to pick a bus up at our local high schools.
+The school can then print out a trip sheet that allows them to pick a bus up at our local high schools.
 This program has made the process of acquiring a bus much more efficient.

 The Rockingham County Schools Transportation Department maintains a fleet of 31 Activity Buses.

 ***All mechanical issues should be called in to the bus garage.***